RicardoTurco/MyFirstScrapy/README.md

 Performs adjustments in "imports" of project - [ISORT](https://pycqa.github.io/isort/).

 ```
-isort --check . (displays wich files need adjustments in imports);
+poetry run isort --check . (displays wich files need adjustments in imports);
-isort --check --diff <path_to_file> (displays the necessary adjustments in imports in a SPECIFIC file - manual adjust);
+poetry run isort --check --diff <path_to_file> (displays the necessary adjustments in imports in a SPECIFIC file - manual adjust);
-isort . (performs adjustments in imports "automatically" in ALL files);
+poetry run isort . (performs adjustments in imports "automatically" in ALL files);
-isort <path_to_file> (performs adjustments in imports "automatically" in a SPECIFIC file);
+poetry run isort <path_to_file> (performs adjustments in imports "automatically" in a SPECIFIC file);
 ```

 ### Coverage